 My family, like any other immigrant family, has stories to tell.
 My father and mother were born in southern China in the early 1900s.
 They were from the Hoi-San district, in the “country.”
-They had an arranged marriage and it lasted many decades.
+They had an arranged marriage and it lasted over fifty years.

 MaMa once told me she was grateful that her parents didn’t drown her at birth.
 She was the firstborn and boys were much preferred.
 She remembered when BaBa’s mother came to meet her.
 The woman wanted to inspect her teeth and see if she would be an acceptable bride for BaBa.
 MaMa was frightened and ran off and the older woman had to come back another day.
 After they married, my parents moved into a separate floor of BaBa’s father’s home.
 His older brother’s family lived on another floor.